 In 1984 I was living in Alabama and picked up a glass cutter and was ruined for any kind of real job.
 She soon opened a stained glass studio in Alabama, designing and fabricating custom work for homes, churches and businesses.
 She also did glass restoration work on some beautiful old homes.
 During that time she began melting glass together in a kiln and incorporating pieces in her stained glass work.
-She then began making glass jewelry and this led to a wholesale jewelry line sold to boutiques and galleries.
+She also made glass jewelry and this led to a wholesale line sold to boutiques and galleries.